hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 | {{ SCRIPTDIR }}/procmail-action.sh PURGE $MATCH
 ```

 The `From:` is important as `.procmailrc` checks that the sender is the configured one from the frontend server.
-During the install process, the `WODSENDER` parameter id referring to this.
+During the install process, the `WODSENDER` parameter ID referring to this.
 Any mail from any other sender but the configured one is not processed.

-This api is actually based on a script `procmail-action.sh`.
-This script defines the different actions linked to the verbs passed through the api calls via `.procmailrc`
+This API is actually based on a script `procmail-action.sh`.
+This script defines the different actions linked to the verbs passed through the API calls via `.procmailrc`

 L﻿et's start with a **CREATE** scenario looking at the very first lines of the `procmail` log file.